Tanmay1798/Python_Practice/README.md

 _________________________________________________________________________

 # NUMERIC DATA TYPES
-Numeric data in Python is generally in three formats, namely Integer, Float, and Complex.
+Numeric data type in Python is generally in three formats, namely Integer, Float, and Complex.

 We can create an integer variable using the two ways:
 1. Directly assigning an integer value to a variable